chumnend/ts-express-template/README.md

 After copying this template, feel free to make use of the Github actions files found in the the `.github/workflows` folder.

+If working with non .ts, .js files, you may want to take a look at the `scripts/copyAssets` script to help you create your distribution bundle.

 ### Built With
 - Typescript
 - Node